Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 A few months ago, I was getting desperate to get back into math.
 But this time, I decided to try out a different strategy.
-One that I have been using successfully for a lot of other things, but for some reason, didn't apply it to learning math.
+One that I have been using successfully for a lot of other things, but for some reason, never applied it to learning math.
 The strategy was to take math like a hobby that it is.
 Not getting caught up in too many details at once.
 The strategy works something like this: